 Tamar Valley is regarded as one the best Wine Routes of the World.
 Being a cool climate winery it focuses on producing excellent Australian white wines like Riesling, Chardonnay, Sauvignon Blanc, and Pinot Gris, as well as Pinot Noir.
 Some consider the Australian sparkling wines produced in Tamar Valley as next best to the Champagne from France.

 The Tamar Valley wine route stretches over 170 KM with about 30 wineries.
 So, it’s not so easy to pick and choose which to visit and how to plan wine tasting trips to the region.
-Spoiled for options, it presents you with elegant classy ones to those rustic.
+Spoiled for options, it presents you with elegant classy ones to those that are more rustic.

 Tamar Valley Wine Route website offers a roadmap to plan your itinerary by picking and choosing your interested wineries.
 Rohini used it to plan and then drove around in search of the best.
+It’s a more do-it-yourself way of booking an Australian wine tour.
 Her personal favorite was Tamar Ridge winery, which is nestled in the beautiful valleys overlooking a distant water view.
 Proximity is also great with it being close to Launceston and also a great visit throughout the year.

 Australian Wine Map – Wine Country Australia

 When looking to book Australian wine tasting vacations, it’s important to understand where the wine regions are.
-I’ve included each of the popular Australian wine regions on the map below (with the orange wine glass), along with the main city fro which the tours operate (with the orange star).
+I’ve included each of the popular Australian wine regions on the map below (with the orange wine glass), along with the main city from which the tours operate (with the orange star).
 The best thing is to consider which city and state you are most interested in visiting in Australia, and then choose a wine region (or two) to visit from that city.
+Then, all you need to do is book one of our recommended Australian wine tours.

 *This post contains compensated links.
 Find more info in my DISCLAIMER.